That Girl Cooks Healthy

 This spice blend contains a handful of common pantry ingredients and is made within a matter of minutes.

-Is creole and cajun seasoning the same?
+Is creole and cajun seasoning the same thing?

 Although these names are used quite loosely and interchangeable to many people who don't know about the history and its depth.
-No these seasonings are not the same at all.

 The difference between cajun and creole seasoning